Who We Are

 Upon the successful sale of that company in 2001, Mr. Tomas helped launch an early-stage private equity investment company providing capital, business development and strategic marketing support to emerging private companies.
 Mr. Tomas sits on the board of U.S. Stem Cell Inc. (adult stem cell development and applications) and has sat on the boards of The IDEA Center (Miami Dade College’s entrepreneurial institute), Career Source Florida (appointed by Florida Governor Rick Scott to his statewide workforce investment board) and is the past chairman of Florida International University’s Global Entrepreneurship Center.
 Mr. Tomas is an inductee into the Miami-Dade College and WACE Halls of Fame for business, an FIU Torch Award winner–and winner of top communications, medical innovations, education and entrepreneurial awards.
 An avid athlete, Mr. Tomas was also a Miami-Dade County Sports Commissioner.

 Chief Science Officer

-Dr. Comella is a world-renowned expert on regenerative medicine with a focus on adipose derived stem cells.
+Dr. Comella is a world-renowned expert on regenerative medicine with a focus on adipose (fat) derived stem cells.
 She was named number 24 on Terrapin’s list of the Top 50 Global Stem Cell Influencers and number 1 on the Academy of Regenerative Practices list of Top 10 Stem Cell Innovators.
 Most recently, Dr. Comella made the list of Top 50 Functional and Integrative Medical Doctors/Scientists in the country by DrAxe.com, one of the most visited natural health websites in the world.
 She has more than a dozen peer reviewed publications indexed on Pubmed in the field of regenerative medicine.